Ho22am11/school-system/README.md

 ```bash
 composer install
 ```
-- create database in your divece by name invoices
+- create database in your divece by name laravel

 *run this command in terminal or CMD*